astronomer/docs/astro/install-gcp.md

 - Your preferred maximum node count.
 - (_Optional_) Your custom CIDR ranges for connecting to Astronomer's services.

-If you don't provide information that is specific to your organization, a Cluster with the default configurations is created in `us-central1`.
-For more infomation about the default configurations, see [GCP Resource Reference](resource-reference-gcp.md).
+If you don't specify your organization's preferred configurations, Astronomer will create a Cluster in `us-central1` with default configurations for Astro on GCP.
+For more information, see [GCP Resource Reference](resource-reference-gcp.md).

 :::info